FlowFuse/website/src/changelog/2024/02/device-pricing-change.md

     - changelog
 ---

-From today we introduced simplification in the pricing structure for devices on FlowFuse Cloud, effective immediately.
+Starting today, we have introduced a simplification of the pricing structure for devices on FlowFuse Cloud, effective immediately.
 All information is available on our [pricing page](https://flowfuse.com/pricing/).
 The new pricing scheme is as follows:
 - Starter Tier: No change
 - Teams Tier: Devices are now priced at $25 each.